 The three outer planets are Uranus, Neptune and Pluto, whose discovery at the time expanded the boundaries of the known solar system.

-Neptune is related with the dissolution of boundaries and structures and is associated with art, poetry, theater, dreams, drugs, and mystical and spiritual experiences.
+Neptune is related with the dissolution of boundaries and structures and is associated with imagination, art, poetry, dreams, drugs, and mystical and spiritual experiences.

 Pluto is related with the underworld, and deep, hidden, and often uncontrollable reserves of power.
 This planet’s status was confirmed shortly before the beginning of World War II and the collective entry into the nuclear age.